 When you create a Mendeley account, you have a personal library that you can fill with research information and materials, like manuscripts, articles, and other content.

-With a Mendeley account, you can post comments and other research information to your followers.
-You can also create and participate in public and private groups, to communicate and share research information and materials, including annotations and comments, with other Mendeley users.
-Your membership of and contributions to public groups, like comments and other posts, will always be publicly displayed.
+With a Mendeley account, you can create and participate in private groups, to communicate and share research information and materials, including annotations and comments, with other Mendeley users.
 Your membership of and contributions to a private group will always be displayed to all members of that group.

-Information that you have shared with others on Mendeley (including its affiliated sites like the Mendeley support site) or that others have copied may remain visible after you have deleted the information from your Mendeley profile or closed your account.
+Information that you have shared with others on Mendeley (including its affiliated sites like the Mendeley support site) or that others have copied may remain visible after you have closed your account.
 Groups content associated with closed accounts will show an unknown user as the source.

 If you registered for a Mendeley account, you can create job preferences (also called careers interests).
 You can update, change or delete your careers interests at any time by logging into your Mendeley account and going to your careers interests (job preferences) page to make your desired changes.